Semifree Hamiltonian circle actions on 6-dimensional symplectic manifolds with non-isolated fixed point set: Introduction

+In this paper, we assume that the cohomology class $[\omega]$ is integral so that there exists a generalized moment map $\mu : M \rightarrow S^1$.
+The generalized moment map was introduced in~\cite{MD}.
+We give the definition by Audin~\cite{Au} in Section~\ref{background}.
+The symplectic reduction $M_t:= \mu^{-1}(t)/S^1$ carries natural orientation induced from the symplectic form.
+Recall that $b_2^+$ of an oriented closed $4$-manifold is defined to be the maximal dimension of the subspace of $H^2(M, \R)$ on which the cup product is positive definite.
+The reduced space may be an orbifold, but Poincar\'{e} duality for orbifolds is enough to define~$b_2^+$.
+We state our main theorems.

+\begin{theorem} Let $(M,\omega)$ be a $6$-dimensional closed symplectic $S^1$-manifold with generalized moment map $\mu : M \rightarrow S^1$.
+Assume that the fixed point set is not empty and the dimension of each component is at most $2$.
+Then the action is Hamiltonian if and only if $b_2^+(M_{\xi}) = 1$ for any regular value~$\xi$ of~$\mu$. \end{theorem}

-Theorem \ref{main-} implies that if the action is non-Hamiltonian, then $b_2^+(M_{\xi}) \geq 2$ for $\xi \in S^1$.
-Theorem \ref{main-} can be obtained using the result of \cite{Lin}.
-The proof is given in Section 4.
-When the $S^1$-action is semifree and the fixed point set consists of surfaces, we have the following theorem.
+Theorem~\ref{main-} implies that if the action is non-Hamiltonian, then $b_2^+(M_{\xi}) \geq 2$ for some, hence every, $\xi \in S^1$.
+We prove Theorem~\ref{main-} in Section~\ref{proof of 1.2} using a result of~\cite{Lin}.
+In the following theorem, we assume that the action is semifree.
+An $S^1$ action is called \textit{semifree} if it is free outside the fixed point set.

-\begin{theorem} Let $(M,\omega)$ be a 6-dimensional symplectic semifree $S^1$-manifold whose non-empty fixed point set $M^{S^1}$ consists of surfaces.
-If there exists a generalized moment map such that $M_{red}$ is diffeomorphic to an $S^2$-bundle over the compact Riemann surface $\Sigma_g$ of genus $g$, then the action is Hamiltonian.
+\begin{theorem} Let $(M, \omega)$ be a $6$-dimensional closed symplectic $S^1$-manifold with generalized moment map.
+Suppose the action is semifree and the fixed components are all surfaces, so that all reduced spaces are diffeomorphic as smooth manifolds.
+Then the reduced space $M_{\red}$ is diffeomorphic to an $S^2$-bundle over a compact Riemann surface $\Sigma_g$ of genus~$g$ if and only if the action is Hamiltonian.
 Moreover, if the action is Hamiltonian, the number of fixed surfaces with positive genera is at most four and cannot be equal to two.
-In particular, if the extremal fixed surfaces are spheres, then the number is at most one.
-If the number is four, then all genera of the four fixed surfaces are equal to $g$. \end{theorem}
+In particular, if the extremal fixed surfaces are spheres, then this number is at most one.
+If the number is four, then all genera of the four fixed surfaces are equal to~$g$. \end{theorem}

-Note that if the action is semifree and $M^{S^1}$ is isolated, then $M \cong S^2 \times S^2 \times S^2$ and $|M^{S^1}| = 8$ as in \cite{TW}.
-On the other hand if $M^{S^1}$ consists of surfaces, we will see in Section 7 that the number of fixed components can be arbitrary.
-But the number of fixed surfaces with positive genera is bounded by four by Theorem \ref{main}.
+Note that if the action is semifree and $M^{S^1}$ is isolated, then $M \cong S^2 \times S^2 \times S^2$ and $|M^{S^1}| = 8$ as in~\cite{TW}.
+On the other hand if $M^{S^1}$ consists of surfaces, we will see in Section~\ref{construction of example} that the number of fixed components can be arbitrary.
+But the number of fixed surfaces with positive genera is bounded by four by Theorem~\ref{main}.